 Now, I usually take the roster and number of kids from day one for their place to stand in line anyways.
 Therefore, they get the same number and they keep that number all year.
 I don’t change the numbers once they get them.
 It just makes it easier.

 Grabbing 10 devices is way different that grabbing 24 or so devices.
 (Image sending all your students to their cubbies at the same time!)
 I like to spread out where my devices are housed or how many I send to grab devices at one time.
 This works well with my small group technology table and my listening to the reading table.
 This means that at least 12 devices are in the room and accessible to students.
 I usually house the rest of the in the closet on the Belkin Store and Charge.

 It does take a few practice rounds for students to learn where their iPads are housed and where to return them at the finish of a lesson.
 But what doesn’t take time and energy?

 Every year or so I do a HUGE reset of devices.
 I clean out one device and add new apps.
 I make this one device perfect.
 Then I reset all my devices to be exactly like that one.
 It takes hours and hours.
 But it is worth it.

 A Spare to Share

-Being one to one is awesome, but the truth it… it is ideal to have a spare iPad lying around “in case.”
+Finally, being one to one is awesome, but the truth it… it is ideal to have a spare iPad lying around “in case.”
 Someone’s battery runs out, or a device can’t be connected to the internet properly, or if you have old devices like mine, they can just stop working.
 I have found that having an extra or two devices in the classroom is just nice.
 I found this out when I was 1:1 and a student moved away.
 This allowed us to have a little wiggle room.